yoren/Hello-Emoji/readme.txt

 Hello Emoji is more than an a plugin, it represents the hopes of a generation.
 It is going to be proof of the idea that WordPress represents: that free software can bring people together to accomplish something that they couldn't do themselves, while adding something of value to the commons for all to share.

 With Hello Emoji, by typing a ":" in the editor, you'll get an auto-complete list of emoji suggestions.
-Using emoji in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the emoji).
+Using emojis in the GitHub style saves you from remembering the emoticons or shortcodes (many plugins use shortcodes to insert the emoji).
+You could enable or disable emojis in comments in the Writing Settings.

-There are 2 options in the plugin Settings:
-1. Enable emoji in post content by post type.
-2. Enable emoji in comments or not.

 == Installation ==